 So your therapist offered you online therapy sessions.
-It might be because it’s the way they usually work, because you needed it or due to the current – corona virus-related circumstances.
+It might be because it’s the way they usually work, because you needed it this way, or due to the current – corona virus-related circumstances.

 You might have a couple of questions in your head.
 Let me tell you a bit more about how to best prepare before your first meeting online.
 All so you can feel more comfortable and at ease.